How to Measure AI ROI: A KPI Framework for Mid-Market Leaders

 Pipeline fix: 82% → 98% recognition stability without a model swap — plus GDPR, HIPAA, EU AI Act documentation, human oversight, and full audit trail from the start.
 Procurement moved; pilots signed; seven-figure round closed.

-The tech floor had never been defined before the original build: minimum viable recognition stability in clinic?
-What must the audit trail contain for HIPAA?
-Neither was answered — both determined whether the product could exist.
+The tech floor had never been defined before the original build: minimum viable recognition stability in clinic, audit-trail content required for HIPAA.
+Both questions were left open at architecture time, and both were the gates that decided whether the product could exist at all.

 6. How to Set KPIs Before the Build Starts

 Only 29% of executives say they can confidently measure ROI on their AI initiatives.
-We don't think measurement is inherently hard — we think the conversation starts too late, after baseline and definitions are gone.
+In our experience the obstacle is timing rather than difficulty: the measurement conversation starts after the baseline and the definitions have already been overwritten by the build.
 The five steps below are how we run this conversation before a single line of code is written.

 PLAYBOOKBefore the first line of code